 Seek Legal Assistance

 If you are considering a Med-Pay claim, an attorney well-versed in personal injury and accident law can help you:

 understand the specific Med-Pay provisions of your auto insurance policy;

 determine the cost of your coverage and the amount you need;

 submit medical bills to your insurance company for payment or reimbursement;

 negotiate where possible

 Many people do not realize that even their own insurance company will do everything it can to minimize paying out its insureds.
 However, working with an attorney can ensure that you receive the compensation you are entitled to under the law.

 If you are interested in PIP or Med-Pay, our attorneys can help you get started by explaining your options, navigating what your auto policy offers, and assisting you with your claims.
-Ali Razavi and his team of experienced Bakersfield personal injury lawyers have recovered millions of dollars on behalf of injured victims and are standing by to help you as well.
-Contact us online to schedule your free case evaluation with a lawyer.
+Ali Razavi and his team of experienced Riverside personal injury lawyers have recovered millions of dollars on behalf of injured victims and are standing by to help you as well.
+Call our office today at (949) 734-0476 or contact us online to schedule your free case evaluation with a lawyer.